joyfulelement/docker-examples/nodejs-php-multi-container/README.md

 It demostrates the use of Docker Compose feature which allows creation of multi-container for our full-stack application.

+## Run the example

+1. `$ docker-compose up`
+2. Open browser and navigate to http://localhost:5000/

 ## Useful Commands